magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 ready.
 Actually, there is another very handy `boot` task to be used:
 [`bootlaces`](https://github.com/adzerk-oss/bootlaces).

-The `bootlaces` task is aimed at simplifying a tipical workflow of publishing a library to clojars.
+The `bootlaces` task is aimed at simplifying a typical workflow of publishing a library to clojars.

 Open the `build.boot` file to add the `bootlaces` task and to require